contao/docs-archive/api/extensions/hooks/postLogin.md

 # postLogin

 The `postLogin` hook is triggered after a user has logged in.
-This can be either in the back end or the fornt end.
+This can be either in the back end or the front end.
 It passes the user object as argument and does not expect a return value.

 > **Tag** Available from version 2.4.3.